 Each student and parent will be required to complete the following compact each school year.
-The compact will be sent home on a three part form for a signature and parents will keep a copy for home.
+The compact will be sent home for a parent signature, once it is returned to the school two copies will be made, one for the student, one will be sent home for the parent, and the original will be placed in the student's cum folder.